pkmaneri/react--interview--questiom/README.md

 Commit React works with the DOM and executes the final lifecycles respectively componentDidMount() for mounting, componentDidUpdate() for updating, and componentWillUnmount() for unmounting.

+ explain the purpose of render() in react.
+- every component in render(),should be pure component,it return  single react element which is represent to react native dom, html element inside render() must be enclose by encolose tag like <from>,<div> ,<grou> etc.

+  explain props in react.
+  -props are short of properties. only read only, are pure i.e immutable ,always pass-down parent to child component,used to render dynamic data.

+  how can you update state in react component?
+  - using this.setState() you can change in state of the component.

+  what is arrow function? how to used.
+  -also called fat arrow function(=>), allow to bind to context components proporly auto binding is not avialable by defaults in Es6,make to easy hoc function.